Dunkirkers: History

 In 1600 the Dutch sent an army to conquer the city of Dunkirk and stop the privateering once and for all.
 The Dutch invasion force clashed with a Spanish army and although the Dutch won the resulting Battle of Nieuwpoort the Dutch commander, stadtholder Maurits of Nassau, realised his lines were dangerously over-stretched and so turned back to the Republic.
 The Flemish Fleet continued to be especially damaging to the herring fisheries of Holland and Zeeland, almost completely wiping out the sector on several occasions.
 However, Dutch merchantmen proved far more valuable targets, sometimes vessels on their way back from Russia or as far as the Indies were captured, along with their valuable cargoes.

 After 1621, when the Twelve Years' Truce ended, the Dunkirkers captured on average 229 merchantmen and fishing vessels per year from the Dutch.
 By 1628, they had also seized 522 English vessels, primarily fishing boats but also ships carrying munitions and victuals to the Dutch.
 This was one of the major concerns of Charles I's diplomatic representative in Brussels, Sir Balthasar Gerbier, who eventually managed to have tobacco taken off the list of 'victuals'.
 One of the most successful raiders of this period was Jacob Collaert.
 It was not until October 1646, when the French captured Dunkirk with Dutch naval support, that the danger from the privateers was greatly reduced.
 In 1652, Spanish forces recaptured the city and the Dunkirkers once again became a major threat.
-The Dunkirkers harassed English trade after England resumed hostilities against Spain in 1657, before Dunkirk was captured by a Franco-English force in 1658.
-Ostend then became their most important port.
+The Dunkirkers preyed on English trade after England resumed hostilities against Spain in 1657, before Dunkirk was captured by a Franco-English force in 1658.
+However, they continued to operate and Ostend became their most important port.
 When, after 1672, France and the Dutch Republic became enemies, privateering activities were resumed at Dunkirk, this time for France, and this would last intermittently until 1712.
 A famous Dunkirk privateer from this period was Jean Bart.